mhwlng/streamdeck-starcitizen/README.md

 and extracts `defaultProfile.xml` and also english text resources.
 This could take more than 10 seconds.

+The plugin should automatically find the actual path where Star Citizen was installed.

-Compressed versions (files ending in .scj) are cached in the plugin directory and should be automatically refreshed, the next time Star Citizen is updated to a new version.
+Compressed versions (files ending in .scj) are cached in the plugin directory and should be automatically refreshed, the next time Star Citizen is updated to a new version AND the plugin is also restarted.

 You can also delete the .scj files and restart the plugin, to extract the files from the p4k file again.